 Helen, GA

-Anna Ruby Falls is actually a spectacular double waterfall, as two waterfalls combine to form Smith Creek.
-The down-and-back trail to the falls is paved, with a moderate incline at times, as it follows the boulder-lined creek to the falls.
-It’s a very pretty trail, and though short, it’s worth a trip in and of itself.
-There are multiple overlooks to enjoy the falls for a while before returning back down the trail.
+Anna Ruby Falls is a spectacular double waterfall as two waterfalls combine to form Smith Creek.
+The out-and-back trail is paved, with a moderate incline at times, and follows the boulder-lined creek to the falls.
+It’s a very pretty trail, and though short, is worth a trip in and of itself.
+There are multiple overlooks to enjoy the falls before heading back down the trail.

-The trail begins at the Anna Ruby Falls visitor center where you will find restrooms and a gift shop, plus scenic picnic areas along the creek.
+The trail begins at the Anna Ruby Falls visitor center where there’s restrooms and a gift shop, plus scenic picnic areas along the creek.

-Don’t miss the Alpine town of Helen, GA while you are in the area.
+Don’t miss the Alpine town of Helen, GA while you’re in the area.
 If you’re looking for more hiking, don’t miss nearby Unicoi State Park.
 The hike around the lake is pretty and family-friendly.

 Trahlyta Falls